 - What constraints do I have?
 Including financial and physical constraints.

 After all is considered, How realistic is your goal?
-To put into place my plan to achieve my goal of losing 15lbs and 3 inches around my waist, do I have a gym near by?
+To put into place my plan to achieve my goal of losing 15lbs and 3 inches around my waist, do I have a gym nearby?
 Can I afford a member ship and healthy food?
 Instead of 15lbs should I start with 5 or 10 lbs?

 - When do I want to accomplish this goal?